Serrowxd/Crypto_Graph/README.md

 `npm run scss` - starts the scss watcher, compiles everything from scss into css.

 `yarn start` - starts the react local server

+Currently there is no working back-end, I will update the readme when it's properly functional.

 ### Future Dated